ckaestne/seaibib/README.md

 > Personally, I find it rather surprising to use Notebooks for automation in production.
 Might be an interesting architectural and infrastructure decision worth discussing.

-Chenyang Yang, Shurui Zhou, Jin L.C.
+Yang, Chenyang, Shurui Zhou, Jin L.C.
 Guo, and Christian Kästner. “[Subtle Bugs Everywhere: Generating Documentation for Data Wrangling Code](https://www.cs.cmu.edu/~ckaestne/pdf/ase21.pdf).”
 In Proceedings of the 36th IEEE/ACM International Conference on Automated Software Engineering (ASE), 2021.

 > Adapting program synthesis and test suite minimization techniques to automatically generate summaries of the transformations performed on data frames within a notebook cell.
 This is shown the be useful to understand what happens and identify incorrect data transformations – which seem to be very common in public notebooks.